KobusErasmus/jetmp/README.md

 ```

 ### Looping

 To create a loop, open the loop with the {{+NUM}} tag, where NUM
-is some integer, and close the loop with the {{-}} tag.
-Tags
+is some integer denoting the number of loops, and close the loop
-within the loop that begin with "_", will try to be inserted by
+with the {{-}} tag.
+Tags within the loop that begin with "_"
-finding a JSON key that resembles the tag with the current loop
+will try to be inserted by finding a JSON key that resembles the
-index appened to the end.
+tag with the current loop index appened to the end.

 For example, suppose your file.txt looks as follows:
 ```